 The MoV series of steels originate from China and comparable to AUS-8 but containing slightly higher carbon content.
 You typically get great value for money with this steel and good manufacturers like Spyderco have mastered the heat treatment process to bring out its best.

 The 14C28N stainless steel from Swedish manufacturer Sandvik is considered an upgrade to their 13C26 described below.
 In the lab you’ll find more chromium in the 14C28N but in our opinion the difference is marginal.
 Overall a decent mid-range steel that can be made extremely sharp.

-Very much like 420HC but with slightly more chromium which results in enhanced levels of wear resistance and anti-corrosion properties.
+Very much like 420HC but with slightly more chromium which results in enhanced levels of wear resistance and edge retention but suffers from weaker anti-corrosion properties.

 Close comparison to 440A steel with a higher carbon to chromium ratio making it generally a little harder and wearable at the expense of corrosion resistance.
 Still, in real world applications it’s difficult to tell them apart and they tend to perform very similarly.
 The 13C26 and slightly higher end 14C28N were originally developed for razor blades and as you’d expect can be “razor” sharp.